Norwegian Wood

 "Meet me here at noon.
 I'll give you back your notebook and buy you

 lunch.
-I mean ... it's not as if you get an upset stomach or anything if
+I mean ... it's not as if you get an upset stomach or

 you don't eat alone, right?"